 The Art of Medicine and Creativity

-The Department of Humanities strives to create an environment that integrates the healing power of art, music and creativity at Penn State Health.
-Two ways we do this are by supporting projects and initiatives through the Doctors Kienle Center for Humanistic Medicine and by hosting arts-based programs through Center Stage.
+The Department of Humanities strives to create an environment that integrates the healing power of art, music and creativity at Penn State Health by hosting arts-based programs through Center Stage.

 Across the nation, we are seeing a convergence of the arts and healthcare.
-The Department of Humanities is committed to harnessing this energy and cultivating it through Kienle Center and Center Stage.
+The Department of Humanities is committed to harnessing this energy and cultivating it through our programs and research.

 Director of the Doctors Kienle Center for Humanistic Medicine and Center Stage Arts in Health

 Claire de Boer is a member of the governing board of the National Organization for Arts in Health.

 The Department of Humanities and Center Stage arts in health are founding members.

 You can inspire future creative programs at Penn State Health Milton S. Hershey Medical Center and Penn State College of Medicine by making a gift to support Center Stage.
 Visit engage.pennstatehealth.org and click ‘GIVE TODAY’ to make a secure contribution online, or email firstname.lastname@example.org to have a member of our Development staff contact you.